 News:

-KEES Executive Search Client Partner, Envision Unlimited, taps Theresa Dear as its next Chief Human Resources Officer
+KEES Executive Search Client Partner, Envision Unlimited, names Theresa Dear as Chief Human Resources Officer

-Envision Unlimited, an Illinois provider of programs, services, and supportive housing for people with intellectual and developmental disabilities and mental health needs, has announced the appointment of Theresa Dear as its Chief Human Resources Officer, effective February 23, 2026.
-Theresa will serve as a key partner to Chief Executive Officer Mark McHugh and the executive leadership team, supporting efforts to ensure a best-in-class culture and a workplace of choice.
+Envision Unlimited, an Illinois provider of programs, services, and supportive housing for people with intellectual and developmental disabilities and mental health needs, announced Theresa Dear as its Chief Human Resources Officer.
+Partnering with Chief Executive Officer Mark McHugh and the executive leadership team to support efforts to ensure a best-in-class culture and a workplace of choice.
 The executive search, led by KEES President and CEO Heather Eddy and Senior Project Manager Randi Blasutti, reflects the continued success of the partnership between Envision Unlimited and KEES.

-Theresa most recently served as Chief People Officer at Vivent Health, where she transformed HR into a high-performing, technology-driven, people-focused department across seven states and 18 locations.
+Prior to joining Envision Unlimited, Theresa served as Chief People Officer at Vivent Health, where she transformed HR into a high-performing, technology-driven, people-focused department across seven states and 18 locations.
 Theresa successfully decreased employee attrition rate, drove diversity and engagement initiatives, oversaw seven mergers, and guided the organization through change and leadership transitions, strengthening culture, streamlining processes, and optimizing benefits.

 “Theresa is a strategic executive with a proven track record in driving high-impact results across nonprofits and complex organizations,” said Envision Unlimited CEO Mark McHugh.
-“Her expertise in strategy, engagement, talent, operations, and human resources advisory will bring strength and stability to our team during this unexpected transition.
-We are thrilled to welcome her and sincerely thank the KEES team for their thoughtful and deliberate approach throughout the search process.”
+“Since joining Envision Unlimited, her expertise in strategy, engagement, talent, human resources, and her insight as a thought partner has already brought strength to our team and organization during this unexpected transition.
+We are thrilled to have her on board and sincerely thank the KEES team for their thoughtful and deliberate approach throughout the search process.”

 Prior to Vivent Health, Theresa held senior HR and consulting leadership roles at HR4Non-Profits Inc., Metropolitan Family Services, and Verizon Communications, working with national nonprofits, government agencies, and large corporate organizations.
 She has also served in leadership and advisory roles with numerous organizations, including nine years as a Board Chairman and 20 years as a National Board Member of the NAACP, where she chaired the national CEO search committee.
 Additionally, she has contributed as a facilitator at Northwestern University and as an Adjunct Professor at Keller Graduate School.

 “I am inspired by Envision Unlimited’s mission to promote choice, independence, and inclusion for individuals with disabilities,” said Theresa.
 “Growing up in foster care, I witnessed the critical support that nonprofits provide to those in need, which shaped my passion for giving back and driving meaningful change.
 This work aligns with my leadership experience and role as CHRO, where I aim to identify, discover, and reimagine how services can be improved, measured, and translated into more successful and satisfying experiences for members.
-I look forward to joining the talented team in advancing programs and services that empower individuals to lead fulfilling lives.”
+I am proud to be part of this talented team and to help advance programs and services that empower individuals to lead fulfilling lives.”

 Theresa holds a Master of Science in Industrial Relations and Human Resources Management and a Bachelor of Arts in Communication and Organizational Development from Loyola University Chicago.